 But it was here where I began my own personal process to learn how to apply this kind of information into my own life – because without this personal-effort-driven application – the information would have no effect on me beyond being interesting.

-In this way I came to realise that the Searching Within course was very much a two part experience.
+In this way I came to realize that the Searching Within course was very much a two part experience.
 First of all was the listening and becoming aware of new methods and approaches to life, and second, and most effective of all, was the application of those methods where the real learning and personal life changes took off.

 It was in this two fold approach that the Searching Within course finally made sense to me.
 I began to appreciate how valuable the take-home exercises were, as it was these that ultimately allowed me to break through certain barriers of understanding and enable me to actively learn through my own personal experience.